antedebaas/Viesti-Reports/README.md

    ```
 6. if you put it on https://mta-sts.yourmdomain.ext it will provide an mta-sts policy file (https://mta-sts.yourmdomain.ext/.well-known/mta-sts.txt)
    you can edit the policy on the domain edit page.
+   It will also host autoconfig.yourmdomain.ext and autodiscover.yourmdomain.ext autlook autoconfiguration files
+   And it supports BIMI file hosting on bimi.yourmdomain.ext

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+### Usage notes

+Sometimes the check mail process gets locked and it will say so in the logs.
+to unlock it run `php bin/console app:removemaillock`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>